Mullally History, Family Crest & Coats of Arms

 - Ann Mullally, aged 28, who landed in America from Mullingar, in 1898

-- Margaret Mullally, aged 30, who emigrated to the United States from Mullingar, in 1898
+- Margaret Mullally, aged 30, who immigrated to the United States from Mullingar, in 1898

 Mullally Settlers in United States in the 20th Century